Amber Heard and Elon Musk Spotted Vacationing in Chile Together

 What an inspiration to have had Kimbal Musk and his family with us at Taringa.
 Thank you for sharing your insights on sustainable supply chains _ The Kitchen _ and all its concept is a model to follow. .
 Memorable night!!! . #buenviaje #eresloquecomes #lahistoriadetrasdecadaproducto #chile #invernaderonatural #plantarpsracosechar #oficio #campesino @eltaringa @taringuita

-Meanwhile, Heard did take to her Instagram to post some beachy photos while her vacay.
-She posted a dreamy shot on the beach and wrote, "My kind of winter holiday."
+Meanwhile, Heard did take to her Instagram to post some beachy photos while her New Year's vacay.
+She posted a dreamy shot of herself on the beach and wrote, "My kind of winter holiday."

 However, Heard has not posted about or with Musk during the New Year's trip.